 Furthermore, allocating equal resources to the cloud servers in the cluster provides great reliability.
 If one of the machines malfunctions, it will not cause failure or disruption in the entire hosting service, ensuring continuous operation and high performance.

 According to Market.us, it’s estimated that 2023 will conclude at a market valuation of $633 billion for cloud (hybrid, private, and public) computing.
 And by 2032, the numbers are expected to soar to $2321 billion.

 - Cloud hosting is relatively reliable because your website is hosted on a virtual partition that takes advantage of multiple physical networks.
 When one of the servers goes offline, it will slightly reduce the resource level to the cloud but will not add up to your website.
 No inaccessibility or anything else.

-- Cloud hosting is secured by many physical servers that are protected from third-parties who want to access their premises or interrupt their services.
+- Cloud hosting is secured by many physical servers protected from third parties who want to access their premises or interrupt their services.

 - Cloud hosting is extensible, flexible, and scalable.
 It does not have the same constraints as a single server.
 Resources are available according to your requests and in real time.